Destinations Italy Umbria & Le Marche

 Velvet beach · five Michelin stars · summer only

-A long, flat sand beach on the Adriatic — nicknamed the "spiaggia di velluto" (velvet beach) for the texture of the sand — and home to two of the most important fish restaurants in Italy: Mauro Uliassi's three-Michelin-starred Uliassi and Moreno Cedroni's two-starred Madonnina del Pescatore.
-Book months ahead in summer; both are 35-minute drives from each other on the same stretch of coast.
-The old town is small, walkable, and underrated.
+A long, flat sand beach on the Adriatic, nicknamed the 'spiaggia di velluto' (velvet beach) for the texture of the sand, and home to two of Italy’s starred fish restaurants: Mauro Uliassi's three-Michelin-starred Uliassi and Moreno Cedroni's two-starred Madonnina del Pescatore.
+Book months ahead in summer; the two sit 35 minutes apart on the same stretch of coast.
+The old town is small, walkable and underrated.
 Mostly a summer destination (May–Sept); winter is sleepy.

 Book aheadMay–SeptBeach + Michelin